-As associate in applied science degree and/or program certificate can be earned in Emergency Medical Services with major concentrations in Paramedic or Rescue.
-To receive an associate in applied science degree, students must complete the general education core requirements and either the Paramedic concentration or Rescue concentration course requirements.
-Students who complete the Paramedic or Rescue concentration course requirements as well as CIS 146, ENG 101, MTH 100, and SPH 106 will earn the appropriate program certificate.
+To receive an associate in applied science degree, students must complete all courses in the prescribed curriculum.
+Students who complete the required orientation credits, the field of concentration courses, and CIS 146, ENG 101, MTH 116, and SPH 106 will earn a program certificate.